microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 - How a C# application works (execution model, ch1)
 - Barebones of what is needed to understand a C# file

-## Brief History of Computing
+## Brief History of Computing --> Why the CLR and C# exist
-### Common Occurrence in Science
+### Discovery --> usage is often a slow process
-    - Something gets discovered (!1820 Lithium discovered)
+    - Something gets discovered (~1800-1820 Lithium discovered)
+        - 1940s as a grease agent during WWII
-    - takes until ~1970 to get used as a Bipolar drug
+        - takes until ~1950 to get used for mania
-    - 150 years until application of discovery
+        - 1970 Bipolar med
     - Number Theory (specifically primes) is almost as old as math
         - first major use in cryptography is in the last 100 years
 ### Boolean Algebra